daveidhg/adventofcode/README.md

 This repository contains my attempts at the [advent of code](https://adventofcode.com/) challenges.

-I'm trying to learn c++, and I don't know much about it yet so my solutions will most likely be badly optimized
+I'm trying to learn c++, so I will solve most of the puzzles with it.

 It is what it is ¯\\\_(ツ)\_\/¯